forbesmyester/async-auto-funcs/README.md

 If you are:

  1. writing Promise based code in general.
- 2. Your `async.auto` tasks use the `makeAsyncAutoTaskFuncP` which are Promise based too.
+ 2. Your `async.auto` tasks use the `makeAsyncAutoTaskSpecP` which are Promise based too.

 Then you find it a bit inconsistent that `async.auto` uses a final callback, which kind of breaks your happy Promise based world.